-Here are some of the old-time traditions for bringing in the Nuevo Año in Dominican Republic.
+Some of the old-time traditions for bringing in the Nuevo Año in the Dominican Republic.

 *One should clear out the old and start the new year fresh and clean.
 The house needs to be scrubbed from top to bottom All drawers need to be cleaned out.
 All this cleaning brings good luck.

 *Different colors mean different things.
 Wear the color that brings the wish for the coming year you want to come true.
 Green/ Verde helps out with the money situation, Red/ Rojo brings a bright future, Yellow/ Amarillo makes work better, White/ Blanco is for good health.

 *You may notice that many of the homes get a new coat of paint for the holidays.
 This is part of the cleaning everything and making way for the new.

 *When the clock strikes 12 make sure the doors and windows are open wide so the last years spirit can get out freely and the new one can enter.